jeremiah-shaulov/office_spirit_mysql/README.md

 ### Positional parameters

-You can use `?` placeholders in SQL query strings, and supply array of parameter values to be substituted in place of them.
+You can use `?` placeholders in SQL query strings, and supply array of parameters to be substituted in place of them.
 This library doesn't parse the provided SQL string, but uses MySQL built-in functionality, so the parameters are substituted on MySQL side.
 Placeholders can appear only in places where expressions are allowed.

+This library supports up to 301 placeholders.
+This constant can be found as static field of `MyPool`: `MyPool.MAX_PLACEHOLDERS`.

 ```ts
 import {MyPool} from 'https://deno.land/x/office_spirit_mysql/mod.ts';